One of the most common problems in today’s cars (especially used ones) is the dreaded check engine light problem.

 CHECK THE AIR AND FUEL INTAKE

 During the next weekend, I parked the car in the garage, made myself some coffee, and started digging under the hood.

 First I checked the air intake since it is more accessible.
 The air intake system on this type of engine is “reduced” to the engine cover.
 It is at the same time the air filter casing.
 The first thing I saw is that the engine cover is not sitting in place properly.
 One of the holders was not pushed in place properly.

 I took off the whole engine cover (just in case) and also saw that the rubber seal that “sits” on the engine air intake is bent inside.
 Probably, during previous inspections or oil changes the engine covering was forced in place thus causing damage.
 I returned the seal back in its place and returned the engine cover, this time making sure that it sits in properly.

 I also checked the fuel intake just in case (gas tank cap, fuel lines, etc.) but that was all in good order.

 CHECK ENGINE LIGHT PROBLEM FINALLY SOLVED

-CONCLUSION ABOUT THE CHECK ENGINE LIGHT PROBLEM: TAKE A HARMLESS PEAK FOR YOURSELF BEFORE SPENDING MONEY ON EXPENSIVE REPAIRS
+CONCLUSION ABOUT THE CHECK ENGINE LIGHT PROBLEM: TAKE A HARMLESS LOOK FOR YOURSELF BEFORE SPENDING MONEY ON EXPENSIVE REPAIRS

-So, as you’ve seen, problem solved.
+So, as you’ve seen the problem was solved.
 It was a simple air intake problem.
 All that I did was took my time and made a harmless inspection under the hood.
 No major repairs, no taking apart anything.
-Just looking, searching and a bit of old-fashioned thinking.
+Just looking, searching, and a bit of old-fashioned thinking.